-Take a look at your budget and determine whether there are ways that you can reduce non-essential expenses while you are getting out of debt.
-Do you need your entire cable TV package?
+Take a look at your budget and determine whether there are ways that you can reduce non-essential expenses while getting out of debt.
+Do you need your entire cable TV package or all those streaming accounts?
 If you’ve been having dinner delivered, can you cook at home more often instead?

 Once you’ve gone through the work of trimming your budget, sit down with your family, and discuss the new changes.
 Having everyone on the same page and accountable to one another will make it much easier to stick to the plan.
 It also eliminates surprises and bad feelings from dealing with spending cutbacks as they pop up.

-When times get tough, sometimes you have to get a little creative when thinking about coming up with the money to reduce your debt.
+When times get tough, sometimes you have to get a little creative when coming up with money to reduce your debt.
 Here are some ideas to consider:

 |●||Get a part-time job or start a side business|